theappleboom/goal-list-training/README.md

 # Releases
  [Releases are found here.](https://github.com/theappleboom/goal-list-training/releases) The first kind is the main release, the second is for debugging purposes, and the third is the main release with some example files.

+# CODE BASE CHANGE
+ This code is moving over to Flutter from Python Tkinter.
+The old python release source code can be found in the branch 'legacy.'

 # How To Use
 ## General
  Goal List is a training program that procedurally creates a basic training regimen.
 You don't need to plan how to train at all.
 You only need to tell the program what you want to do.